 Emotional stability represents a low degree of neuroticism.
 Spouses who are emotionally stable feel less anxiety about their relationship, tend to manage stress well and are less irritable, depressed or anger-prone than their more neurotic counterparts.

 Individuals with higher degrees of neuroticism can improve their emotional stability by improving their emotional resilience.
-Keeping a gratitude journal, savoring pleasant events, using humor, and relaxation techniques can help increase emotional resilience.
+Keeping a gratitude journal, prayer for emotional peace and strength, memorizing meaningful Bible promises, savoring pleasant events, using humor, and relaxation techniques can help increase emotional resilience.

 Agreeableness and Cooperation